AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/08-Ex2-1-use-word-consolidate-reports.md

 10. Review the new Competitive Analysis section.
 After doing so, you realize this new section is missing some key information about your competitors.

-1. Ask Copilot to update the Competitive Analysis section to ensure that it includes each competitors’ market share, product offerings, pricing strategies, distribution channels, and any key differentiators.
-Ask it to include any other information related to these competitors, such as trends or shifts in consumer preferences that could affect the competitive landscape with the following prompt:
+1. Ask Copilot to update the Competitive Analysis section to ensure that it includes each competitor’s market share, product offerings, pricing strategies, distribution channels, and any key differentiators.
+Ask it to include any other information related to these competitors, such as trends or shifts in consumer preferences that could affect the competitive landscape, with the following prompt:

     ```
     Update the Competitive Analysis section to include the following information for each competitor: market share, product offerings, pricing strategies, distribution channels, and any key differentiators.
 Additionally, include any relevant trends or shifts in consumer preferences that could impact the competitive landscape.